ShimaaAboelmagd257/Stocki/README.md

 ## User Interface (UI) with Jetpack Compose

 - **Stocki's** user interface is built using Jetpack Compose, the modern toolkit for building native Android UI.
-Instead of traditional XML layout files, Jetpack Compose allows for UI construction using composable functions, which offer a more declarative and flexible approach to UI development.
+Instead of traditional XML layout files, Jetpack Compose allows for UI construction using composable functions.
-With Jetpack Compose, UI components are written as functions that describe their own UI structure and behavior.
-This enables dynamic UI updates, seamless state management, and improved code organization compared to XML-based layouts.

 By leveraging Jetpack Compose, **Stocki** achieves a more streamlined and efficient UI development process, empowering developers to create engaging and responsive user interfaces with less boilerplate code.

 ## Architecture